Our Open-Access Repository

 We seek collaborations with Columbia-affiliated faculty and students who want to ask new questions, play at the borders of currently canonized fields, open new pathways of inequity, explore innovative methods, and bring new and traditionally underrpresented voices into the conversation.

-Have an online journal or other scholarly communication project in mind?
+Have an online journal, podcast, or other scholarly communication project in mind?
 Fill out our contact form below or get in touch.

 Why Publish with Columbia University Libraries?